What is Lyme disease? How does my dog get infected?

 Lyme disease is an infectious disease caused by bacteria called Borrelia.
 The bacteria are most commonly carried by the deer tick (also known as the black-legged tick).
 The tick becomes infected when they feed on infected mice, birds or deer.
 Dogs generally become infected after a tick has been attached for 1-2 days.

 Where is Lyme disease found?

-In the United States, Lyme disease has been reported in every state, but over 95% of cases are from the Northeastern, Mid-Atlantic, and upper Midwestern states (New England states to Virginia, Wisconsin and Minnesota), with a small number of cases reported along the West Coast, especially Northern California.
-In Canada, Lyme-positive dogs are found mostly in southern Ontario and southern Manitoba, with a small number of cases in southern Quebec and the Maritime provinces.
+In the United States, Lyme disease has been reported in every state, but over 95% of cases are from the Northeastern, Mid-Atlantic, and upper Midwestern states, with a small number of cases reported along the West Coast, especially Northern California.
+In Canada, Lyme-positive dogs are found mostly from Manitoba eastward through to the Maritime provinces.

 Can infection be spread directly from one dog to another dog or from my dog to my family?

 Direct spread of Lyme disease from one dog to another dog has not been reported, even when infected and uninfected dogs have lived together for long periods.
 Spread of Lyme disease from dogs to people has not been reported either, but people are equally at risk for Lyme disease if they are bitten by an infected tick.